Physical therapists are movement experts who improve quality of life through hands-on care, patient education, and prescribed movement.

 In some situations, dosed appropriately, prescription opioids are an appropriate part of medical treatment.
 However, the Centers for Disease Control and Prevention (CDC) is urging health care providers to reduce the use of opioids in favor of safe alternatives like physical therapy for most long-term pain.
 Opioid risks include depression, overdose, and addiction, plus withdrawal symptoms when stopping use.

 Before you undergo expensive or invasive surgery, try physical therapy.
-For some conditions, including meniscal tears and knee osteoarthritis, rotator cuff tears, spinal stenosis, and degenerative disk disease, treatment by a PT has been found to be as effective as surgery.
+For some conditions, including meniscal tears and knee osteoarthritis, rotator cuff tears, spinal stenosis, and degenerative disk disease, treatment by a physical therapist is as effective as surgery.

 Find a Physical Therapist